JJ38/HighFlyersApp/README.md

 todo:

--update marker on map when skipping a stop

 -add location being written to database periodically for order tracking and live logistics manager in the future

 -make sure that a driver is only assigned a run if it is optimised.
 Maybe store optimised route in the assignedRuns in driver doc.

 -update flash/startup screen to bird logo

--when "arrived" is clicked a form should show up asking for basic information like did they collection payment, Did they pick up the correct quantity etc.
--form should show button saying "submit" or "complete".
-This will release the next stop.